kouissar/maestro-agentic/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the Gemini 3 Agent System to a Kubernetes cluster.
+This guide explains how to deploy Maestro Agentic to a Kubernetes cluster.

 ## Prerequisites